DevRah0/Robot_Dog_Design/README.md

 ---

-This repository contains the initial mechanical design and kinematic analysis of a quadruped robot dog prototype, modeled using Autodesk Fusion 360.
+This repository contains the initial mechanical design and kinematic analysis of a quadruped robot dog prototype.
+The model was mechanically designed using **Autodesk Fusion 360**, then imported into **Onshape** for model management and exporting all components as **STL** files.
 All parts have been kept as separate bodies (without combining) to allow flexible future modifications and development.

 ### 🔗 Onshape Model